On B List of Movie Reviews

 The Bodyguard is a good example of life imitating art (or is it the other way around?).

-It's bad enough not being to escape the sight of Whitney Houston's cake-layered facial makeup.
-But it's worse when the
+It's bad enough of not being to escape the sight of Whitney Houston's cake-layered facial makeup.
+But it's worse

-there's no other way to finish it off.
-Besides, what's with The Godfather references?
+finale had to happen because there's no other way to finish it off.
+Besides, what's with

 Although I had seen The Bodyguard at least four times, I didn't realize the script was meant for Steve

 McQueen and Diana Ross.
-That explains why Kevin Costner's haircut looked like Steve McQueen's.
-At any rate, he does a good
+That explains why Kevin Costner's haircut looks like Steve McQueen's.
+At any rate, he

 All in all, Whitney Houston is the single worst thing about The Bodyguard.